Article Audience: Webmasters

 - XCloner complete backup solution.
 This solution allows you to backup and restore your site in minutes.
 It also has the added benefit of helping you move from host to host if the need arises.

-- JomBackup plugin.
+- JomBackup plugin (No longer available).
 This takes a MySql dump and emails it to you daily.
 Only backs up the database, other content NOT backed up.

 - AkeebaBackup component.
 AkeebaBackup is an open-source component for the Joomla!
 CMS that allows for full site backups (files and database).